 Additional measures under discussion include curbs on these platforms’ practices of...

 Every writer faces rejection.
 The difference between the writers you read about and the ones you don’t, comes down to who conquered that fear.
 It’s up to you to decide which path you choose.

 But it’s not that simple, is it?

 It’s easy to list how many times great books were rejected – J.K.
-Rowling was rejected numerous times before she finally found a home for Harry Potter – but we lose sight of the choice that the writers made.
-They chose to lean into The Resistance.
+Rowling was rejected numerous times before she finally found a home for Harry Potter – but we lose sight of the writer's choice.
+She chose to lean into The Resistance.

 Let me explain.

 Rejection is an outcome, but what if it was actually a positive outcome?
 To be rejected, you have to revise, submit, and query.
 You have to hone your craft.
 One of the biggest secrets writers don’t get to see, and sometimes ever know, is that they often have less control over rejection than they think because it’s a numbers game.

 “The Resistance can’t win if you keep writing.”